 - Feed regularly with an organic fertiliser as roses are hungry plants

-- Regular application of eco-seaweed will stimulate stronger healthier growth
+- Regular application of OCP eco-seaweed will stimulate stronger healthier growth

-- Apply eco-fungicide or eco-rose every 7-10 days at the first sign of disease outbreak.
+- Apply OCP eco-fungicide every 7-10 days at the first sign of disease outbreak.
 Leaves already infected cannot be saved but the spray will create a protective coating over leaves to prevent new infection occurring.

 Read our rose care tips to learn more about growing beautiful organic roses.